 Shakespeare uses dramatic irony when Portio comes to the rescue of Antonio, as a lawyer dressed up like a man.
 However, the audiences are well aware of Portia’s disguise while Antonio is not.

 7. Mufasa’s Death – The Lion King

-Mufasa’s son Simba hides into the wilds of the Savannah, blaming himself for his father’s death.
+Mufasa’s son Simba hides in the wilds of the Savannah, blaming himself for his father’s death.
 In reality, however, Scar, who takes care of Simba, is the cause of Mufasa’s death.

 8. Monster’s Inc.